Alex Tapscott interview: Taking stock of the blockchain revolution

 A lot of the value will continue to migrate long term away from cryptocurrencies and into these protocol currencies.
 Eventually the apps will become valuable.
 But if you look at today, most of the apps are not commercial, meaning they haven’t really launched.
 A lot of that has to do with some specific bottlenecks at the protocol level.
 Until the protocols themselves are super fast and powerful, the apps will be limited.

-A good analogy would be, say somebody launched a video streaming application in 1993.
+A good analogy would be, say, somebody launched a video streaming application in 1993.
 It’s a great idea.
 Netflix ultimately came to dominate that.
 But at the time, the underlying technology could barely process language and imagery, let alone high-definition video.
 A lot of these concepts are ideas whose time, basically, has not come yet.
-Eventually as the technology scales and becomes better the apps will become more valuable.
+Eventually as the technology scales and becomes better, the apps will become more valuable.

 VentureBeat: A lot of the concern in the space has been around fraud related to some ICOs.
 I remember the Wall Street Journal earlier this year, they looked at 1,450 ICOs and found fraud problems with nearly 300 of them.
 How do people come to terms with that challenge?